nodiscc/shaarchiver/README.md

 #### Usage
-Edit the config variables at the beginning of bookmarks-fetcher.py if needed.
+Edit the config variables at the beginning of bookmarks-fetcher.py if needed, and run:

     ./export-shaarli.py #download HTML export from your shaarli ./bookmarks-fetcher.py #download and archive pages/media in your HTML export